Skip to content

 Most helmets are good for about 5 years (sometimes 3–5 depending on use and environment).
 Heat, sweat, chemicals, and grime can degrade the inside foam over time.

-• Do not buy used helmets.
-You can’t see foam damage on the inside, and you don’t know the helmet’s history.
+• Do not buy used helmets — you can't see foam damage on the inside

 F) Helmet Cleaning Basics